A wealth of bike safety courses tailored to suit diverse needs is available in Wisconsin.

 Check out community bicycle rodeos, on-bicycle instruction through parks and recreation or school or other educational programs, Effective Cycling Instructors through the

 League of American Bicyclists.
 Some schools offer Basics of Bicycling (BOB), a course developed by the Bicycle Federation of America.
 Contact Larry Corsi, firstname.lastname@example.org, Wisconsin Department of Transportation (WisDOT).

 Check with the

-Bicycle Federation of Wisconsin for where and when classes are being offered for Road I or more advanced Adult Cycling courses.
-Even experienced bicyclists and bicycle safety experts say they learn something in Road I. Contact Jessica Wineberg, BFW Milwaukee office, (414) 271-9685.
+Bicycle Federation of Wisconsin for both beginner and advanced classes on cycling and driver education.
+Even experienced bicyclists and bicycle safety experts say they learn something in each of their classes.
+Contact email@example.com for more information.

 Check out WisDOT's Enforcement for Bicycle Safety (EBS), approved by Wisconsin Department of Justice Training and Standards Board for 12 hours Law Enforcement Agency (LEA) officer's credit.
 Course and manual teach all aspects of bicycle safety, and which laws to emphasize with child and adult bicyclists and with motorists to reduce crashes by up to 90%.
 Officer awareness of what bicycling is today and how to begin bicycle crash cause identification are a part of this course.
 Officer as front line, on-traffic-duty educator is key.
 Contact Larry Corsi,